NixOS/rfcs/rfcs/0133-git-hashing.md

   As described in the first step, currently `NarHash` and `NarSize` are the *normative* fields which are used to verify a store object.
   But if the store object is content-addressed, we don't need these, because the content address (`CA` field) will also suffice, all by itself.

-  Existing Nix stores types are still required to contain a `NarHash` and `NarSize`, which is good for backwards compat and don't come with a cost.
+  Existing Nix stores types are still required to contain a `NarHash` and `NarSize`, which is good for backwards compatibility and don't come with a cost.
-  Only new nix-agnostic store types would take advantage of these new, relaxed rules.
+  Only new Nix-agnostic store types would take advantage of these new, relaxed rules.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions